olimjon-ibragimov/FreeCodeCamp/3. Front End Libraries/3.4. React/README.md

       * access data from state or props
       * perform computations on this data, and so on.
     * Then, you can assign any data to variables, which you have access to in the return statement.
+  * `this.setState`
+    * The previous challenges covered component state and how to initialize state in the constructor.
+There is also a way to change the component's state.
+React provides a method for updating component state called setState.
+You call the setState method within your component class like so: this.setState(), passing in an object with key-value pairs.
+The keys are your state properties and the values are the updated state data.
+For instance, if we were storing a username in state and wanted to update it, it would look like this:

+      ```
+      this.setState({
+        username: 'Lewis'
+      });
+      ```
+    * React expects you to never modify state directly, instead always use this.setState() when state changes occur.
+Also, you should note that React may batch multiple state updates in order to improve performance.
+What this means is that state updates through the setState method can be asynchronous.
+There is an alternative syntax for the setState method which provides a way around this problem.
+This is rarely needed but it's good to keep it in mind!
+Please consult the [React documentation](https://reactjs.org/docs/state-and-lifecycle.html) for further details.

+  * **Bind 'this' to a Class Method**
+    * In addition to setting and updating `state`, you can also define methods for your component class.
+A class method typically needs to use the `this` keyword so it can access properties on the class (such as state and props) inside the scope of the method.
+There are a few ways to allow your class methods to access this.
+    * One common way is to explicitly bind this in the constructor so this becomes bound to the class methods when the component is initialized.
+You may have noticed the last challenge used `this.handleClick = this.handleClick.bind(this)` for its handleClick method in the constructor.
+Then, when you call a function like this.setState() within your class method, this refers to the class and will not be undefined.
+    * Note: The this keyword is one of the most confusing aspects of JavaScript but it plays an important role in React.
+Although its behavior here is totally normal, these lessons aren't the place for an in-depth review of this so please refer to other lessons if the above is confusing!

+  * Use state to toggle an element
+    * Sometimes you might need to know the previous state when updating the state.
+However, state updates may be asynchronous - this means React may batch multiple setState() calls into a single update.
+This means you can't rely on the previous value of this.state or this.props when calculating the next value.
+So, you should not use code like this:

+      ```
+      this.setState({
+        counter: this.state.counter + this.props.increment
+      });
+      ```
+    * Instead, you should pass setState a function that allows you to access state and props.
+Using a function with setState guarantees you are working with the most current values of state and props.
+This means that the above should be rewritten as:

+      ```
+      this.setState((state, props) => ({
+        counter: state.counter + props.increment
+      }));
+      ```
+    * You can also use a form without props if you need only the state:

+      ```
+      this.setState(state => ({
+        counter: state.counter + 1
+      }));
+      ```

+    * Note that you have to wrap the object literal in parentheses, otherwise JavaScript thinks it's a block of code.

+* Controlled Input
+  * Your application may have more complex interactions between `state` and the rendered UI.
+For example, form control elements for text input, such as `input` and `textarea`, maintain their own state in the DOM as the user types.
+With React, you can move this mutable state into a React component's `state`.
+The user's input becomes part of the application `state`, so React controls the value of that input field.
+Typically, if you have React components with input fields the user can type into, it will be a controlled input form.